caltechlibrary/spreadsheet-humanities-lesson/_episodes/01-format-data.md

 >
 > We're going to take a messy version of the survey data and describle how we would clean it up.
 >
-> 1. Download the data by clicking [here](https://ndownloader.figshare.com/files/2252083) to get it from FigShare.
+> 1. Download the data by clicking [here](https://github.com/caltechlibrary/spreadsheet-humanities-lesson/raw/gh-pages/data/survey_data_humanities_messy.xls) to get the file form the Caltech Library Github site.
 > 2. Open up the data in a spreadsheet program.
-> 3. You can see that there are two tabs.
-Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way.
+> 3. You can see that there are three tabs.
+Three field assistants conducted the collection inventories, one in each year of 2013, 2014, and 2015.
+Each kept track of the data in their own way.
 Now you're the person in charge of this project and you want to be able to start analyzing the data.
 > 4. With the person next to you, identify what is wrong with this spreadsheet.
-Also discuss the steps you would need to take to clean up the 2013 and 2014 tabs, and to put them all together in one spreadsheet.
+Also, discuss the steps you would need to take to clean up all three tabs, and to put them all together in one spreadsheet.
 >
-> **Important** Do not forget our first piece of advice, the
-> create a new file (or tab) for the cleaned data, never
+> **Important** Do not forget our first piece of advice: to create a new file (or tab) for the cleaned data, and never
 > modify your original (raw) data.
 >
-> After you go through this exercise, we'll discuss as a group what was wrong
-> with this data and how you would fix it.
+> After you go through this exercise, we'll discuss as a group what was wrong with this data and how you would fix it.
 >
 > > ## Solution
 > > - Take about 10 minutes to work on this exercise.